Interstellar-Network/Grants-Program/applications/Interstellar-network2.md

 | 4. | Substrate Module - submit transaction | We will create an OCW??? pallet to send transactions to the appropriate network |

-### Milestone 2 - Android/iOS pre-MVP wallet Polkadot/Ethereum
+### Milestone 2 - Android pre-MVP wallet Polkadot/Ethereum

 - **Estimated Duration:** 4 weeks
 - **FTE:**  2.5